 During our years of being Chinese teachers, many Mandarin learners have asked us the same question: “I learn really hard.
 I use flashcards, dictionaries.
 Every day I recite 20 words, I came to China, my vocabulary is 1000, 2000, or even 5000 words by now, but why do I still talk like a baby?
 Why can’t I understand people on the street?”
-This basically is the question of how to speak Chinese fluently.
-Our Emily answers how to develop real fluency.
+This basically is the question of how to become fluent in Chinese.

 It’s easy to understand why diligent Mandarin learners love the straightforward and linear process of memorizing words.
 “If we know every word, we shall have no barries in understanding or expressing language.”
 But this pretense is a false one and doesn’t necessarily lead to Chinese language fluency.

 Firstly, new words and barriers to understanding are two different things.

 When you just started learning Chinese, small (小xiǎo), big (大dà), person (人rén), friend (朋友péngyou), but did you know the meaning of 大人，小人，小朋友？